What Causes Obesity

 - Medical problems.
 Obesity can sometimes be traced to a medical cause, such as Prader-Willi syndrome, Cushing's syndrome, polycystic ovary syndrome, and other diseases and conditions.
 Some medical problems, such as arthritis, can lead to decreased activity, which may result in weight gain.
 A low metabolism is unlikely to cause obesity, as is having low thyroid function.

-Learn more about what causes obesity from the National Health Institute's Weight Control Network.
+Learn more about the causes of obesity from the National Health Institute's Weight Control Network.